 Savings and Investments: It will outline how savings accounts, premium bonds, stocks, shares, and other investments are to be split between the parties.
 This can include any joint accounts, as well as individually held assets accumulated during the marriage.

 Pensions: The division of pensions can be a significant part of a financial settlement.
-A consent order can include a pension sharing order (splitting the pension pot between the parties) or a pension attachment order (where one party receives income from the other’s pension when it is paid out).
+This can include a pension sharing order (splitting the pension pot between the parties) or a pension attachment order (where one party receives income from the other’s pension when it is paid out).

-Debts: A consent order can specify who is responsible for paying off debts such as credit cards, personal loans, or mortgage shortfalls.
+Debts: They can specify who is responsible for paying off debts such as credit cards, personal loans, or mortgage shortfalls.
 It provides clarity over liabilities and helps prevent future disagreements over unpaid debts.

 Spousal Maintenance: The agreement may include provisions for spousal maintenance if one party requires financial support from the other after the divorce.
 It will set out how much will be paid, how often, and for how long the payments will continue.